Differentiable Uncalibrated Imaging: Numerical verification with 2D CT imaging

 Fig. \ref{fig:image_sweep_angle_error} shows how the average angle error changes as the optimization iterations of \eqref{eq:joint_objective} progress.
-This is shown for one test image with different combinations of measurement noise and measurement coordinate uncertainty when there are 90 view angles.
+This is shown for one of the test images with different combinations of measurement noise and view angle uncertainty when there are 90 view angles.
 The solid lines are for implicit neural representations and the dashed lines are for spline representations.
 For both representation types, the angle error reduces as \eqref{eq:joint_objective} is solved which confirms that our framework learns measurement coordinates that are more accurate than the assumed measurement coordinates which they were initialized with.
 The average angle error when using the assumed measurement coordinates for reconstruction, as is done in the baseline, is the initial point on the plots.
+In some instances, the average angle error may increase slightly as the optimization of \eqref{eq:joint_objective} progresses.
+This behavior can be explained as overfitting of the measurement representations.
 Fig. \ref{fig:image_sweep_angle_error_120} in the Appendix shows that the same trends hold when when there are 120 view angles.